Chalupa

 • I’ve been known to pour in a bottle of beer for some of the cooking liquid.
 Really, almost anything goes, but the pork, beans and spices are so flavorful that water works great.

 • All stews get better with a little time on them.
-So, if you’re having a party, take the pressure off yourself and make this dish a day or two in advance, store in the refrigerator, and heat gently on the stovetop when you are ready to serve.
+So, if you’re having a party, make this a day or two in advance, keep refrigerated, and reheat gently on the stove.

 Subscribe to Recipes